KhronosGroup/DataFormat-Registry/README.md

 https://www.khronos.org/registry/dataformat/ ; commits to the main branch of this repository will be reflected there.

+Requests for changes to the Khronos Data Format Specification should be submitted to https://github.com/KhronosGroup/DataFormat (or to the corresponding repository inside Khronos); the DataFormat-Registry repo only handles the final registry presentation.

 **NOTE**: as of 2021-08-09, the default branch of this repository has been renamed from 'master' to 'main'.